 4. Balance Your Diet

-I personally enjoy reading in many different places in the Scripture each day.
+I personally enjoy reading in many different places in Scripture each day.
 Many plans are designed this way already.
 All Scripture is beneficial for our souls, but verses in Deuteronomy will work in us differently from a Psalm, Proverb, Prophecy, Parable or Promise.
 So, we need to grow from verses that are easy to understand, and we need to grow from verses that are harder to understand.
 Think of it like nutrition, and balance your spiritual diet.

 5. Pray Before, During and After